cozy-labs/jugglingdb-pouchdb-adapter/README.md

 ## About

-*jugglindb-pouch-adapter* is an adapter for [JugglingDB](https://github.com/1602/jugglingdb "JugglingDB") to make usage of PouchDB easy.
+*jugglindb-pouchdv-adapter* is an adapter for [JugglingDB](https://github.com/1602/jugglingdb "JugglingDB") to make usage of PouchDB easy.